Kazunori Yamauchi: Racing career

-On August 29, 2009, he joined the World Car Awards team participating the SP8 class in race 8 of VLN piloting a Lexus IS-F on the Nürburgring.
-He clocked a fastest lap of 10 minutes 9 seconds which is the best in the team, and their team recorded a class win.
-He returned to the Nürburgring track as one of the 4 drivers of Team World Car Award participating in the 24 Hours of Nürburgring 2010 and finished in 4th place in SP8 class.
+On August 29, 2009, Yamauchi joined the World Car Awards team for the eighth race of the VLN series at the Nürburgring, piloting an SP8-class Lexus IS-F. He clocked a fastest lap of 10 minutes 9 seconds, which was the best in the team, and their team recorded a class win.
+He returned to the Nürburgring track as one of the four drivers of Team World Car Award participating in the 2010 24 Hours of Nürburgring and finished in 4th place in the SP8 class.

-Kazunori Yamauchi also competed as one of the four drivers of the #96 Spoon Sports FD2 Honda Civic Type R during the 25 Hours of Thunderhill in 2009, which was his first time driving in a US road course.
-Their race was plagued by penalties such as having to modify the exhaust tip for exceeding noise regulations and a penalty for improper fueling, which forced the team to spend almost an hour in the pits.
-The car itself didn't have any problems though, and placed 7th out of 17 cars in its class, and 23rd overall out of 66 cars, after completing 617 laps.
+Yamauchi competed as one of the four drivers of the No. 96 Spoon Sports FD2 Honda Civic Type R during the 25 Hours of Thunderhill in December 2009, which was his first time driving in a road course in the United States.
+His co-drivers included 1996 JTCC champion Naoki Hattori and Spoon founder Tatsuru Ichisima.
+The team had to spend almost an hour in the pits during the race as they had to modify their exhaust to comply with noise regulations and incurred a penalty for improper fueling.
+Despite this, the car ran without issues, and after completing 617 laps, finished 7th out of 17 cars in its class and 23rd overall out of 66 cars.

-Yamauchi took part in the 2011 24 Hours of Nürburgring as one of the four drivers of the #71 Schulze Motorsport Nissan GT-R N24.
+Yamauchi took part in the 2011 24 Hours of Nürburgring as one of the four drivers of the No. 71 Schulze Motorsport Nissan GT-R N24.
 The team finished the race in 36th place overall, achieving a victory in the SP8T class after overcoming several technical problems, and beating competition from drivers including Johnny Herbert and Mark Blundell.

-For the 2012 24 Hours of Nürburgring, Yamauchi returned to Nissan, driving the #123 GT-R with Lucas Ordóñez.
-He finished 1st in the SP8T class, and 30th overall, though the SP8T class that year only consisted of two cars, both of them were Nissan GT-Rs.
+For the 2012 24 Hours of Nürburgring, Yamauchi returned to Nissan, driving the No. 123 GT-R with Lucas Ordóñez.
+He finished 1st in the SP8T class, and 30th overall, though the SP8T class that year only consisted of two cars, both of which were Nissan GT-Rs.

 Yamauchi joined the SP9 class for the 2013 24 Hours of Nürburgring, driving Schulze Motorsport's Nissan GT-R Nismo GT3.
-Although the team managed to lead the first qualifying session overall for over 40 minutes, multiple reliability problems in the race put them down to 165th place overall at one point, but the team managed to recover to 135th position overall at the checkered flag.
+The team managed to lead the first qualifying session overall for over 40 minutes, but multiple reliability problems in the race put them down to 165th place overall at one point.
+They recovered to 135th position overall at the checkered flag.

 For the 2014 24 Hours of Nürburgring, Yamauchi again drove Schulze Motorsport's Nissan GT-R Nismo GT3 with Jordan Tresson, Tobias and Michael Schulze.
-The team managed to have a much cleaner race than in 2013, and impressively finished 14th overall out of 165 cars.
+The team were able to have a much cleaner race than in the previous year, and impressively finished 14th overall out of 165 cars.

-The 2016 Nürburgring 24 Hour race saw Yamauchi make the switch from Nissan to BMW, where he piloted the #101 Walkenhorst Motorsport M6 GT3, and finished 22nd overall.
+The 2016 Nürburgring 24 Hour race saw Yamauchi make the switch from Nissan to BMW, where he piloted the No. 101 Walkenhorst Motorsport M6 GT3, and finished 22nd overall.